Morriar/box/boxes/README.md

 The default rule should build the source from the src directory.

-The `runone` rule should execute the binany and is used to run a single test case.
+The `runone` rule should execute the binary and is used to run a single test case.
 The $(IN) parameter will be the path of the input file.
 The result should be written to stdout, and error messages to stderr.
 If the return value is non-zero, the test is considered failed.